 To speak to one of the media team email firstname.lastname@example.org with your request and we will get back to you.
-Alternatively you can call 0207 933 9609 to speak to the press office.

 John Charcol regularly contributes to all forms of media and our lead spokesperson, Ray Boulger, is widely regarded as the guru of the mortgage market.
 Ray is a regular on BBC Television, BBC Radio, ITV and Sky News.
 As well as broadcast media, he is a regular in the Financial Times, Sunday Times, Sunday Telegraph and other leading newspapers.

 Here is a selection of the latest developments at John Charcol.

 With Help to Buy due to be restricted from 2021 and then axed in 2023, Ray, discussed the impact of its demise and put forward ideas for how it could be replaced.

 Accord Mortgages has increased its maximum term to 40 years and extended the age limit for applicants to 80 years old.